Bathroom

 • Pay special attention to the holes located under the bowl rim.
 If they aren’t cleaned regularly, they can become clogged and cause the toilet to malfunction.

 • Only use toilet bowl cleaner on the inside of the toilet bowl.
-To clean the outside of the toilet use a commercial bathroom cleaner.

 Compare listings